ESR-NZ/Training/Advanced_Genomics_Workshop/Week_05/README.md

 ls
 ```

-In bioinformatics, it is a common practice to merge multiple fastq files into a single large file for downstream analyses.
+In bioinformatics, it is a common practice to merge multiple FASTQ files into a single large file for downstream analyses.
 From within the `raw_reads` directory use the `zcat` command to do this:

 ```bash
 zcat *.fastq.gz > 22AR0430_raw_ONT.fastq
 ```

-This will create one fastq file called `22AR0430_raw_ONT.fastq` with all your basecalled reads in it.
+This will create one FASTQ file called `22AR0430_raw_ONT.fastq` with all your basecalled reads in it.

 To save storage space, for the purpose of this course we can remove the individual `.fastq.gz` files after merging them into a single large `.fastq` file.
 Since we have successfully consolidated the ten `.fastq.gz` files, it is safe to delete the original files: